2013 South Korean sabotage plot: Criminal charges and suspicion

 The leaders of the RO allegedly educated its members the method of destroying criminal evidence.
-On 8 May 2013, Hong Soon-seok (a Gyeonggi provincial vice chairman of the UPP) gave a guideline to Han Dong-geun (a former Suwon city chairman of the UPP), urging him to break and swallow USB drives in case of emergency like investigators' raid.
+On 8 May 2013, Hong Soon-seok (a Gyeonggi provincial vice chairman of the UPP) gave a guideline to Han Dong-geun (a former Suwon chairman of the UPP), urging him to break and swallow USB drives in case of emergency like investigators' raid.
 There is also an instruction for escape, under which RO members have to look for a hiding place of their own and always possess 100 thousand Korean won in cash.
 They were also told to evade the investigators' chase by fleeing and exchanging secret passwords when reconnecting a RO member.

 On 5 April 2013, at the office of Suwon Medical Cooperation, Hong Soon-seok and Han Dong-geun had a secret meeting with the RO "cell" members, according to Lee Seok-ki's prior order.
 At the meeting all the members vowed loyalty to North Korea, watching the North Korean war movie "Wol-mi do island (1982)."
 The movie makes a hero of the North Korean artillery soldiers stationed in 'Wol-mi do' island, who fought U.N. troops conducting the famous Incheon landing operation during the Korean War.

 Lee Seok-ki requested over 80 documents from the government including confidential national defense materials related to the American and the South Korean armed forces.
 He requested confidential material on the U.S. and South Korean joint strategic response in case of an attack from North Korea.
 Since Lee was elected as a proportional representative to the National Assembly in April 2012, he requested 84 documents from 10 different government branches, of which 46 were related to military issues and 36 were related to U.S.-South Korea armed forces and relations between Seoul and Washington.

 In April 2013, when North Korea was protesting annual joint military drills by South Korea and the U.S., Lee requested from the Defense Ministry materials on Seoul and Washington's joint strategy in case of attack by Pyongyang.
 He also requested materials on the March 2013 South Korea-U.S. agreement to carry out a joint counterattack in case of any surgical strike on the South from the North, the strength of a counter-provocation plan and details on the military command in such cases of attacks.
 He looked into what kind of military support was available to the South in case of such an attack, including from U.S. Forces Japan and the Unified Nations Command.
 He wanted information on who has operational control in times of crisis on the Korean Peninsula and cooperation among the armed forces of South Korea, the United States, and Japan.